 The tradeoff is that these boats are smaller.
 They have smaller cabins, bathrooms, dining room and deck space.
 Smaller boats mean there are not as many public places to go for a private moment on deck.
 However, travelers aboard small yachts and sailboats often comment that getting to know their fellow passengers and crew is one of the highlights of the trip.

 The 22-guest Safari Quest offers yachting at its best with luxurious cabins, a wine library and five-star service.
-The Catalyst, Discovery and Sea Wolf are family owned and operated yachts that feel like floating B&Bs.
+The Catalyst, Westward, Discovery and Sea Wolf are family-owned-and-operated yachts that feel like floating B&Bs.

 Getting to Your Alaska Cruise